ValentinaUrzi/ValentinaUrzi/README.md

 ## Welcome stranger 😜!
 I'm Valentina and i'm a Junior Web Developer.
+I have always been passionate about technology and and I've always wanted to make programming my job
 <img src="https://imgur.com/xQDskUs.png" align="right" height="220" /></a>
 <p>👉🏻I love videogames 🎮 and roleplaying world.</p>
 <p>👉🏻I like to read fantasy 🧙‍♂️ and thriller 🕵🏻‍♀️ books.</p>